atif-1402/omashell/README.md

 # Omashell - Alpha Version
-Omashell is a Quickshell configuration inspired by Omarchy OS.
-It includes a bar, launcher, OSD, settings, and media widgets built while experimenting with Quickshell and customization.
-The goal is to keep things simple, fast, and easy to tweak.
+Omashell is a Quickshell configuration designed specifically for Omarchy setups.
+It uses Omarchy scripts and tooling and is intended as a personal customization and learning project rather than a general Quickshell configuration.
+This project depends on Omarchy components and is mainly intended for Omarchy users.

 ---